giachello/mlgw/README.md

 There are too many ML telegram types to document here (and a lot are undocumented publicly), but a few particularly useful ones are listed below (see const.py and gateway.py for more information).

-_NOTE: the from_device and to_device in the Masterlink traffic are not the same as the "MLN" used above.
-In the future, I'll provide functionality to reconnect the two numbers_

 | Event | Payload Type | Arguments | Payload Argument | Description |
 | ----- | ------------ | --------- | ---------------- | ----------- |